AlexRossetto/aspect-devstack/README.md

 An application that allows users to schedule appointments by selecting an exam, a date, and a pre-determined set of available times.

 ## Tech Stack

 - **Front-end**: React, TypeScript, Axios, MUI (Material-UI)
 - **Back-end**: NodeJS, TypeScript, Express, TypeORM
 - **Database**: MySQL
 - **Build Tool**: Docker

+## Project URL

+The project currently runs on the following URL: http://localhost:8181/

 ## How to Run the Project